Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Redistricting Optimization Models

-Given in \cite{validi2020imposing}, the Hess model is also popular.
-It resembles a clustering problem and has more variables, but is useful when considering spatial objectives like compactness or moment of inertia.
+\end{constraints*} Constraint \eqref{labeling:basic:assignment} assigns each node to a unique district while \eqref{labeling:basic:pop} ensures that the population of each district is within $\tau$ of the mean $\tildep$.
+Given in \cite{validi2022imposing}, the Hess model is also popular.
+It resembles a clustering problem which has more variables but is useful when considering spatial objectives like compactness or moment of inertia.